FROM 16 FEET TO THE GROUND IN LESS THAN A SECOND

 There is always a sense of relief when I release the tree and turn to face the hunting arena.
 The stand feels comfortable and safe.
 Feeling ready I reached down and grabbed the thin black braided line to pull up the bow.
 With bow in hand I turned to my right to hang it from the hook, which had grown into the oak over time.
 Then, without warning, the stand betrayed me.
 I will always remember that sound.
 Snap, like the popping of a wet towel used like a whip.
 It was followed by a cold instant rush of fear throughout my body.
 The cables broke.
 I would fall.

-That’s what they say it takes an average adult male to fall sixteen feet, .9937 seconds.
+That’s all it takes.
+An average adult male will fall sixteen feet in .9937 seconds.
+Look it up.

-In that brief instant I knew exactly what was happening.
-Adrenaline rushed instantly through my brain and my muscles tensed, reacting even faster than I fell.
-It sounds cliche’ but I had time to think about falling and how it was going to hurt.
+In that instant, in that fraction of a blink of an eye, I knew exactly what was happening.
+Adrenaline rushed instantly through my brain and my muscles.
+My body tensed, my pulse peaked, reacting even faster than I fell.
+It may sound cliché, but I had time to think about what was happening and how it was going to hurt.
+Bad, It was going to hurt bad.

-I had no idea how much my life would be forever changed in that .9937 seconds.
+.9937 seconds.
 I had no idea I was even hurt.
 Shock took over.
-What came next is another blog.
+What came next is another story.
+I hope you follow.

 So there in lies the main story and what the named the blog.
 I had taken a One Second Fall.
 It also was my entire 2019 hunting season too.
 It was, in effect, my One Second Fall.